Athletic Training Laboratories

 The School provides a dedicated laboratory space for students to undertake physical conditioning and resistance training lab experience, to better understand youth sport injury mechanisms and develop specific injury intervention programs for sport, and to generate innovative exercise and activity programming for unique and/or underserved youth populations.

-St. Joseph Mercy Hospital, a large local hospital located just miles from the EMU campus has partnered with EMU's Physician Assistant program to develop a Human Cadaver Laboratory and a High Fidelity Simulation Center that will be mutually useful to both Physician Assistant students and health care professional from various disciplines.
+St. Joseph Mercy Hospital, a large local hospital located just miles from the EMU campus, has partnered with EMU's physician assistant program to develop a Human Cadaver Laboratory and a High Fidelity Simulation Center that will be mutually useful to both physician assistant students and health care professionals from various disciplines.

 The Office of Health Promotion is an extension of the Health Education Program in the School of Health Promotion and Human Performance.
 The OHP provides experiential learning for students pursuing undergraduate and graduate degrees in health education.
 The OHP strives to work cooperatively with a variety of departments and organizations on the EMU campus and in the Ypsilanti community, to conduct programs and research promoting health, wellness and human performance.

 The mission of the Office of Health Promotion is to provide opportunities for students and faculty to enhance the health and well-being of the EMU community and the surrounding area, through collaborative, interdisciplinary programming and research.

 To increase the overall health and wellness of members of the EMU campus and Ypsilanti community through educational, experiential teaching-learning opportunities.